linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 02.09.2022 (announcement)
+- We are now working a bit more generally on our video streaming platforms by adapting the color design to the logo.

 ### 02.09.2022 (announcement Tuit)
 - We'll be releasing **Tuit** very soon. 🚀🥳